 Taste, technique, an excellent sense of style and knowledge of outstanding regional produce make L’Air du Temps what it is today: a temple of taste.
-The restaurant’s design is minimalist and classy.
+The restaurant is an architectural tour de force, with wood and glass as the prevailing theme.
+The panoramic view of the garden brings nature to your table.
 The sommelier loves to surprise you with unusual wines, but you can also choose the non-alcoholic option with various flavoured waters.

 The vegetable garden on L’air du temps’ 12 acres of land produces a wonderful variety of herbs, fruit and vegetables.

 Chef Sang-Hoon Degeimbre is a man of passion and devotion, coupled with an abundance of creativity.
 Degeimbre sources mainly local produce.
 He is inspired by the nature around him.
 He was also one of the first chefs to discover molecular cooking.
 His dishes are refined and complex but also very pure.
 The highest levels of presentation go together with subtle explosions of unique flavours.

 Maxim de Muynck offers carefully selected wines to complement the dishes.
 Lunch or dinner start with a glass of aromatic mineral water to cleanse the palate in order to optimally experience the flavours of your meal and accompanying beverages.
 Non-alcoholic beverages are also available to complement your meal.
 Why not try this surprisingly excellent alternative.